March 2025:

 This is not science fiction.
 This is the cuttlefish.

-If changing color wasn’t enough, cuttlefish can also morph their body shape.
-Their skin is covered in papillae, tiny muscular structures that can raise or flatten, letting them take on the roughness of a rock, the spikiness of coral, or the smoothness of the ocean floor.
-This ability, known as dynamic skin texture control, is a rare adaptation in nature and one of the reasons cuttlefish are often called the “chameleons of the sea.”
+Beyond color, cuttlefish can also morph their body shape using papillae, tiny muscular structures that can raise or flatten, letting them take on the roughness of a rock, the spikiness of coral, or the smoothness of the ocean floor.
+This ability, known as dynamic skin texture control, enhances their camouflage by allowing them to physically mimic the three-dimensional characteristics of their surroundings.

 The Future of Camouflage